jgilfelt/SystemBarTint/README.md

 SystemBarConfig
 ---------------

-For the most part, developers do not need to concern themselves with the size or positioning of the system UI.
+Developers should not need to concern themselves with the size or positioning of the system UI.
 Use `android:fitsSystemWindows="true"` in conjunction with `android:clipToPadding="false"` to achieve the optimal layout for full bleed content screens that need to be padded within the system UI bounds.
-However, certain elements like the `GoogleMap` provided by Google Play Services may force you to determine the pixel insets for the system bars to provide the appropriate layout effect.
+However, certain elements like the `GoogleMap` provided by Google Play Services may force you to determine the pixel insets for the system bars in order to provide the appropriate layout effect.

 Use the `SystemBarConfig` class provided by `SystemBarTintManager` to access those inset values: